 Once the data have been cleaned, the CGM variables described in Table 1 are calculated using the cgmvariables() function.
 By default, blood glucose must be above a threshold for at least 35 minutes or below a threshold for at least 10 minutes to count as an excursion, but these parameters can be changed by the user if necessary.
 Likewise, daytime (e.g. for daytime vs. nighttime AUC or maximum glucose) is defined as 6:00 to 22:00 by default, but these can be set depending on user needs.
-MAGE is calculated using Baghurst’s algorithm [9], which we have coded in R. By default, the function includes blood glucose excursions greater than 1 SD from the mean in calculation of MAGE, but there are options for 1.5 SD and 2 SD as well.
+MAGE is calculated using Baghurst’s algorithm [10], which we have coded in R. By default, the function includes blood glucose excursions greater than 1 SD from the mean in calculation of MAGE, but there are options for 1.5 SD and 2 SD as well.

-Table 1: Summary Measures of Glycemia